truenas/documentation/content/SCALETutorials/Storage/Pools/ManagePoolsScale.md

 The upgrade itself only takes a few seconds and is non-disruptive.
 It is not necessary to stop any sharing services to upgrade the pool.
 However, we recommend upgrading when the pool is not in heavy use.
-The upgrade process suspends I/O for a short period, but is nearly instantaneous on a quiet pool.
+The upgrade process suspends I/O for a short period but is nearly instantaneous on a quiet pool.

 {{< taglist tag="scalepools" limit="10" >}}
 {{< taglist tag="scalevdevs" limit="10" title="Related VDEV Articles" >}}